Remi-Gau/eCobidas/README.md

 <!-- /TOC -->

-The main aim of this project is to improve reporting methods and results in neuroimaging ( (f)MRI, (i)EEG, MEG, PET... ) in order to increase transparency and reproducibility.
+The main aim of this project is to improve reporting methods and results in neuroimaging (f/MRI, i/EEG, MEG, PET...) in order to increase transparency and reproducibility.

-We want to do this by developing a practical tool based on best practices guidelines that allows users to easily fill in the necessary fields and provide a computer readable output that can then, in turn, be used to automatically generate parts of the methods section.
+We want to do this by developing a checklist based on best practices guidelines that is both easy and practical to use, and that provides a computer readable output that can be used to automatically generate parts of the methods section.

 ## Prototypes

-**The prototype apps for this checklist can be found at those URL**
+**The prototype apps for this checklist are listed below**

 <!-- lint disable -->